 8 – St. Nicholas Bell Tower

 It’s neither a secret nor a hidden gem.
 It’s just less frequented than other towers in the city.
-On the other end of famous Charles Bridge there is St. Nicholas Bell Tower with a 360° viewing platform.
-The way up with 215 steps is a bit exhausting, but the view on the whole city is beautiful.
+On the other end of famous Charles Bridge, there is St. Nicholas Bell Tower with a 360° viewing platform.
+The way up to 215 steps is a bit exhausting, but the view of the whole city is beautiful.
 You will see the crowds on the Charles Bridge and feel a relief that you’re not there 😉

 9 – Kantýna